Some frequently asked questions about the CDT in Data Science and AI.

 Q: How do students chose their PhD topics?

 A: Upon successful completion of the MSc by Research, students meet with potential supervisors to discuss potential research areas, and determine a project and supervisor that matches his/her research interests.
 On this basis, students will write a short proposal describing the intended research, which will be reviewed by a panel of academics with relevant expertise.
+Many continue on the research programme started during the MSc, so this gives them a head start on their area of research.

 Q: Do I need to contact a supervisor before submitting an application?